computerrock/javascript-team-toolbox/docs/javascript/js-style-guide.md

 ## Object calisthenics

-Object calisthenics is a group of rules for software development exercises (like code katas) that - when followed - should boost code readability and overall maintainability and performance.
+Object calisthenics is a group of rules for software development exercises (like code katas) that - when followed - should boost code readability and overall maintainability.

-There are 9 of these rules:
+There are 3 of these rules (for now):

 1. Only One Level Of Indentation Per Method
 1. Don’t Use The ELSE Keyword
-1. One Dot Per Line
 1. Keep All Entities/Funcions Small

 ### 1. Only One Level Of Indentation Per Method